-Mr. Curt Barry is Founder & President of F. Curtis Barry & Company.
+Mr. Curt Barry is Founder & Chairman of F. Curtis Barry & Company.
 Mr. Barry has worked with direct marketers and retailers to develop customized computer applications, MIS planning, select packages for installation, change work flow and operations and write procedures.

 Since 1984, Mr. Barry has guided the development of over 400 systems projects in retail and direct marketing.
 This extensive experience has allowed him to develop a company with a specialized niche in fulfillment, e-Commerce and catalog management systems.